Albly/UnsupSeg/README.md

 6. Plotting example:real boundaries of phonemes,spectral representationsof audio, scores, predicted boundaries of phonemes
 7. TIMIT data set parser
 8. Algorithm for outliers detecting

+config.yaml - contains model hyperparameters and other parameters like paths to train/test folders etc.

+dataloader.py - is responsible for data reading from datasets in appropriate format

+predict.py - to make prediction on a single audio file

+solver.py -

+utils.py -

 # Datasets description
 ## TIMIT